 What are the changes?

-We’ve been able to design a solution that ensures the LMK_KEY field in all three registers is unique, which means we can use it to identify certificates in the application and API.
-As a result the CERTIFICATE_HASH (derived from the contents of the certificates) which we used to identify certificates in the initial release is no longer needed.
+(derived from the contents of the certificates) which we used to identify certificates in the initial release is no longer needed.
 We recognise this it isn’t ideal to change identifiers after publication, but we felt it was more important to open up the data early.
 Now that have a more reliable way to identify certificates, it will allow us to release more fields in the future, whilst keeping the identifiers the same.
 The changes will affect data already published in the following ways:

-• CERTIFICATE_HASH will no longer be required and will be removed as part of the change
+will no longer be required and will be removed as part of the change- The API for all certificate types (Domestic, Non-domestic and Display Energy Certificates) will use

-The Search APIs for all certificate types will continue to take the same arguments as they do now, but the results will no longer include a CERTIFICATE_HASH field.
+The Search APIs for all certificate types will continue to take the same arguments as they do now, but the results will no longer include a CERTIFICATE_HASH

 What impact will this have?